deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 10 presents the experimental results on eight evaluation datasets using different values of α (the combination factor of language modeling loss and distillation loss) in Equation 1, showing the impact of loss selection on the performance of pre-training distillation.
+> Table 10 presents the experimental results on various evaluation datasets using different values of the combination factor (a) for the language modeling loss and distillation loss in Equation 1, demonstrating the impact of loss selection on the performance of pre-training distillation.

 {{< table-caption >}}